-Articles submitted to UER are preferably welcomed in all areas of research that provide sound and clear theoretical insights with practical implications for the education and societal wellbeing.
-Papers reflecting evidence based reflections, book reviews, research summaries, and papers presented in conferences (not yet published) are also welcome.
+Articles submitted to UER are preferably welcomed in all areas of research that provide sound and clear theoretical insights with practical implications for education and societal wellbeing.
+Papers reflecting evidence-based reflections, book reviews, research summaries, and papers presented in conferences (not yet published) are also welcome.

-General guidelines for preparing the manuscript for submission are summarized in the Publication Manual of the American Psychological Association (6th ed.; APA, 2010, pp. 228–231).
-Authors may also find the document “Checklist for Manuscript Submission” on the APA website helpful for preparing manuscripts for APA journals.
-Manuscript should be submitted as a single Word file including all materials.
-Author will be solely responsible for the content provided in the article.
-In case of reprinting of preciously published material, author is solely responsible for obtaining permissions
+General guidelines for preparing the manuscript for submission are summarized in the American Psychological Association Manual (7th ed., APA).
+Authors must look for already published articles in archives to finalize the document.
+The manuscript should be submitted as a single Word file, including all sections specified below.
+The author will be solely responsible for the content provided in the article.
+In the case of reprinting previously published material, the author needs to get prior permission.

-Research Writing Workshops & Trainings: We regularly conduct workshops on research writing, data analysis and reporting etc. You may book with us in advance.
-Registration fees may apply.
+Research Writing Workshops & Training: We regularly conduct workshops on research writing, data analysis, and reporting, etc. Booking is recommended in advance to avoid disappointment.
+However, registration fees may apply.